 - SRTS Investment Target: OBAG 3 carries forward ongoing commitments to SRTS programming, by establishing a \$25 million regionwide target for SRTS programs and projects. - Complete Streets Policy: Jurisdictions must comply with MTC's Complete Streets Policy, and its successor, including the requirement to complete a Complete Streets Checklist for each project applying for OBAG 3 funding.
 As part of the County & Local Program call for projects, CTAs are required to make completed project checklists available to their Bicycle and Pedestrian Advisory Committee (BPAC) for review prior to the CTA's nomination of prioritized projects to MTC. - Regional Safety/Vision Zero Policy: Starting with California Highway Safety Improvement Program (HSIP) Cycle 11, jurisdictions are required to have a Local Roadway Safety Plan (LRSP) or equivalent safety plan in order to be eligible for HSIP funding.
-Consistent with this state requirement, local jurisdictions must have a LRSP or equivalent safety plan completed by December 31, 2023 in order to maintain eligibility for County & Local Program funding.
-OBAG 3 funds may be used to complete an LRSP or equivalent safety plan. - Pavement Management Program: To maintain eligibility for County & Local Program funding, jurisdictions with local public streets and roads must: - Maintain a certified Pavement Management Program (StreetSaver® or equivalent) updated as prescribed by MTC staff - Fully participate in statewide local streets and road needs assessment surveys (including any assigned funding contribution) - Provide traffic count data to MTC to support FHWA's Highway Performance Monitoring System (HPMS) on an annual basis, or as directed by MTC staff
+Consistent with this state requirement, local jurisdictions must have a LRSP or equivalent safety plan completed in order to maintain eligibility for County & Local Program funding.
+After December 31, 2023, MTC will deprogram County & Local Program funds awarded to jurisdictions that do not yet have a completed LSRP or equivalent safety plan.
+After this date, MTC, in coordination with CTAs, will reprogram these funds to projects located in compliant jurisdictions.
+Jurisdictions' OBAG 3 funds may be used to complete an LRSP or equivalent safety plan. - Pavement Management Program: To maintain County & Local Program funding, jurisdictions with local public streets and roads, must: - Maintain a certified Pavement Management Program (StreetSaver® or equivalent) updated as prescribed by MTC staff - Fully participate in statewide local streets and road needs assessment surveys (including any assigned funding contribution) - Provide traffic count data to MTC to support FHWA's Highway Performance Monitoring System (HPMS) on an annual basis, or as directed by MTC staff